Skip to main content

 @conda-forge-admin, please add user @username

 where username is the username of the new maintainer to be added.
 A PR will be automatically created and a maintainer or a member of the core team, in case no maintainer is active anymore, can then merge this PR to add the user.
-To contact core, ping them by mentioning @conda-forge/core in a comment or, if you haven't heard back in a while or are new to conda-forge, contact them through the community Element.
+To contact core, ping them by mentioning @conda-forge/core in a comment or, if you haven't heard back in a while or are new to conda-forge, contact them through the community Zulip chatroom.

 note